kubernetes/website/content/en/docs/setup/pick-right-solution.md

 * [Kubeadm-dind](https://github.com/kubernetes-sigs/kubeadm-dind-cluster) is a multi-node (while minikube is single-node) Kubernetes cluster which only requires a docker daemon.
 It uses docker-in-docker technique to spawn the Kubernetes cluster.

-* [Ubuntu on LXD](https://www.ubuntu.com/kubernetes/docs/install-local) supports a nine-instance deployment on localhost with LXD.
+* [CDK on LXD](https://www.ubuntu.com/kubernetes/docs/install-local) supports a nine-instance deployment on localhost with LXD.

 ## Hosted Solutions